marina-haliem/Dynamic-RideSharing-Pooling-Simulator/paper.md

 # Statement of need

 Ride-Sharing (RS) has the potential of transforming urban mobility by providing personal convenience to each customer by accommodating their unique preferences.
 However, real-time evaluation of various ridesharing algorithms integrated together has been a real challenge due to the lack of a complete simulator that can support all the sub-problems at the same time.
-Vehicle-customer matching [@tafreshian2020trip; @alonso2017demand], vehicle route-planning [@MOLENBRUCH201758; @schonberger2017scheduling], ride pricing \citep{zhang2020pricing} and vehicle dispatching [@deep_pool; @fleet_oda] are examples of the RS sub-problems that has been widely studied in literature; however, they have been studied separately or in combination of two.
+Vehicle-customer matching [@tafreshian2020trip; @alonso2017demand], vehicle route-planning [@MOLENBRUCH201758; @schonberger2017scheduling], ride pricing [@zhang2020pricing] and vehicle dispatching [@deep_pool; @fleet_oda] are examples of the RS sub-problems that has been widely studied in literature; however, they have been studied separately or in combination of two.
 We present the first RS simulator that integrates all of these together, provides a baseline for each, and allows developers to plug-and-play algorithms to tackle any of the sub-problems while defaulting the rest to the provided benchmark.
 This, in turn, will greatly facilitate cross-study evaluations of any existing ridesharing algorithms, while providing guidance for future research.

-#Simulator Architecture
+# Simulator Architecture

 ![Overall architecture of the simulator.\label{arch}](Architecture00.pdf){ width=45% }
 Existing simulators [@abs-1710-05465; @article19] either don't support pooling, lack the integration of the RS sub-problems, or generate artificial data and lack the support to real-world data and city maps.
 In contrast, DRSP-Sim combines the RS sub-problems and uses real-world data and maps.
 We construct a region graph of the New York Metropolitan area obtained from Open-StreetMap [@OSM], along with a public dataset of taxi trips in NY (15 million trips) [@10].